ulif/onion-pi/README.md

   https://www.raspberrypi.org/downloads/raspbian/

-Afterwards you should have a file named ``2017-04-10-raspbian-jessie-lite.zip`` or similar.
+Afterwards you should have a file named ``2017-04-10-raspbian-jessie-lite.zip`` or similar (depending on the current date).
 This ZIP archive should contain one big image file.

 Check the sha1 sum of the file: